champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 wherein the hydrogen atom separates from the $\text{CH}_3^+$ core only to return to the vicinity of the core before dissociating.
 Here we review the dynamical definition of roaming as introduced in
-{% cite mauguiere2014roaming --file roamiso-jekyll-bib %}, which is based on periodic orbits as invariant structures having dynamical relevance.
+{% cite mauguiere2014roaming --file allrefs %}, which is based on periodic orbits as invariant structures having dynamical relevance.

-In the relevant energy interval $0\leq E\leq 5$, there are three important families of periodic orbits {% cite mauguiere2014multiple --file roamiso-jekyll-bib %}.
+In the relevant energy interval $0\leq E\leq 5$, there are three important families of periodic orbits {% cite mauguiere2014multiple --file allrefs %}.
 At any given fixed energy $0\leq E\leq 5$, there are three pairs of important periodic orbits present in this system, pairwise related by symmetry of \eqref{eq:sym}, as shown in Fig. [fig:2](#fig:orbitse5).
 Therefore we refer to a continuum of periodic